pjvds/born2code.net/about.md

 The main reason this website looks awesome is [David Ensinger](http://davidensinger.com/).
 I forked his website and used it as a base.
 I do this mainly on a [MacBook Pro](http://www.apple.com/macbook-pro/) and use [Sublime Text 2](http://www.sublimetext.com/) as my primarely editor.
 Type is set in [Open Sans](http://www.google.com/webfonts/specimen/Open+Sans), which is served by [Google Web Fonts](http://www.google.com/webfonts).
 Posts are composed in [Markdown](http://daringfireball.net/projects/markdown/) which I write in [Mou](http://mouapp.com) and syntax is highlighted with [Pygments](http://pygments.org/).

 The site is published with [Jekyll](http://jekyllrb.com/) and hosted on [Amazone S3](http://aws.amazon.com/s3/).
-I use [wercker](https://wercker.com) to automate the deployment process.
+I use [wercker](https://wercker.com) to compile this website and automate the deployment process.
 The code is hosted at [github](http://github.com) in the repository [pjvds/born2code](http://github.com/pjvds/born2code).
 You are free to fork or steel anything you find usefull.

 A number of supporting plugins and code snippets for Jekyll are used with the site: